Frequently asked questions.

 What is MT Plastic Free?

 MT Plastic Free is a small organization of Montana citizens who are concerned about the health and environmental impacts of plastics.
-We are working to put single-use plastic regulations on ballots across the state.
+We are working to limit the distribution of single-use plastics across the state in a variety of ways.

 Do you focus only on plastics?

-Yes.
 Plastics affect many aspects of our lives and environments, and MT Plastic Free is committed to reducing its negative impacts in Montana.
+However, the Skip the Stuff campaign aims to reduce single-use of all types–whether plastic or otherwise–from food service establishments.

 Are plastic bag bans effective?